5 Things to do in Lake Guntersville Memorial Day Weekend

 Cathedral Caverns State Park is a ‘Must See’ for our area.
 Take a 90-minute tour beneath the earth to discover some of the most beautiful formations you will ever see.
 Learn about stalagmites and stalactites in this tour as well as see a shark’s tooth or two in the ceiling of the cave.
 You will see Goliath, one of the largest stalagmites in the world measuring 45 feet tall and 243 feet in circumference.
 The cave stays a cool 60 degrees year-round, making it the perfect way to cool off on a hot Memorial Day weekend.
 We HIGHLY recommend calling to schedule a tour as their tours fill up quick.
 Call 256-728-8193 to book today!

-Check Out the New City Harbor
+Check Out City Harbor

 Horseback Ride at Lake Guntersville State Park